camunda/camunda-docs-manual/content/reference/embedded-forms/controls/hidden.md

 ---

-Hidden input elements are HTML
+Hidden input elements are HTML controls in the form of

 ```html
 <input type="hidden"></input>
 ```

-controls.
 They are not displayed in the form, but can be used to retrieve values to be used in the context of the form (e.g., using Angular bindings).

 # Binding a Hidden Element to a Process Variable